EricRohlfs/OysterToad/README.md

 ## Two Simple Steps

-_1. Add .html to the end of your .aspx file.
+1. Add .html to the end of your .aspx filename.

-    rename page_name.aspx to page_name.aspx.html

 Add Vue and Oyster links to the bottom of your page.

-_2. Add links to the bottom of the .aspx.html page.
+2. Add links to the bottom of the .aspx.html page.

 ```
  <script src="https://cdn.jsdelivr.net/npm/vue@2.5.17/dist/vue.js" type="text/javascript"></script>